GLFC-WET/hydroweight/README.md

 ### 3.1 Generate toy terrain dataset

-We begin by bringing in our toy digital elevation model and use it to generate terrain products.
+We begin by bringing in our toy digital elevation model and using it to generate terrain products.

 ``` r